 What happens after a package is dropped off at the reception of a business?
-After the last mile, the final segment is the Final 50 Feet, which is an industry term for the last segment of the supply chain.
+After the last mile, is the Final 50 Feet, which is an industry term for the last segment of the supply chain.
 According to the Urban Freight Lab (UFL) at the University of Washington’s Supply Chain Transportation & Logistics Center, “it begins when a truck parks in a load/unload space, continues as drivers maneuver goods along sidewalks and into urban towers to make the final delivery, and ends where the customer takes receipt of the goods.”

 From an Enterprise standpoint, the “last 50” is what happens after a package is dropped at reception, yet still needs to make it to the employee who ordered it.
-Thanks to the explosion of ecommerce and the rising issue of porch piracy, the amounts of packages people receive at their office is growing substantially, along with the unintended consequences.
+Thanks to the explosion of e-commerce and the rising issue of porch piracy, the amounts of packages people receive at their office is growing substantially, along with the unintended consequences.
 This has overwhelmed traditional last mile delivery service strategies.

 Streamlines Last Mile Logistics Substantially